Barbara Pym: Works and themes

-Several strong themes link the works in the Pym canon, which are more notable for their style and characterisation than for their plots.
-A superficial reading gives the impression that they are sketches of village or suburban life, and comedies of manners, studying the social activities connected with the Anglican church, Anglo-Catholic parishes in particular.
-Pym attended several churches during her lifetime, including St Michael and All Angels Church, Barnes, where she served on the Parochial Church Council.
+Several themes link works in the Pym canon, which are more notable for their style and characterisation than for their plots.
+A superficial reading gives the impression that they are sketches of village or London life, and comedies of manners, studying the social activities connected with the Anglican church, Anglo-Catholic parishes in particular.
+Pym attended several churches over her lifetime, including St Michael and All Angels Church, Barnes, where she served on the Parochial Church Council.

-Pym closely examines many aspects of women's and men's relations, including unrequited feelings of women for men, based on her own experience.
-Pym was also one of the first popular novelists to write sympathetically about unambiguously gay characters, most notably in A Glass of Blessings.
-She portrayed the layers of community and figures in the church seen through church functions.
+Pym examines aspects of relations between women and men, including the unrequited feelings of women for men, which are based on her own experience.
+Pym was one of the first popular novelists to write sympathetically about gay characters, notably in A Glass of Blessings.
+She portrayed the layers of community and figures in the church through church functions.
 The dialogue is often deeply ironic.
 A tragic undercurrent runs through some of the later novels, especially Quartet in Autumn and The Sweet Dove Died.

 More recently, critics have noted the serious engagement with anthropology that Pym's novels depict.
 The seemingly naive narrator Mildred Lathbury (Excellent Women), for example, actually engages in a kind of participant-observer form that represents a reaction to the structural functionalism of the Learned Society's focus on kinship diagrams.
 Tim Watson links Pym's acute awareness of the social changes in the apparently cosy world of her novels to a critique of functionalism's emphasis on static social structures.

 Pym's novels are known for their intertextuality.
-All of Pym's novels contain frequent references to English poetry and literature, from medieval poetry to much more recent work, including John Keats to Frances Greville.
+All of Pym's novels contain frequent references to English poetry and literature, from medieval poetry to later work, including John Keats and Frances Greville.